kirilxd/pipedrive_test/README.md

 ## Running the app

-Add your API_KEY to .env file
+Add your API_TOKEN to .env file

 ```bash
 # build docker image